Alcohol Use & Alcoholism Statistics in the U.S.

 Alcohol use disorder (AUD) is a clinical diagnosis of alcoholism, or alcohol addiction.1 The 2019 NSDUH estimated that 14.5 million people ages 12 and older had an AUD.
 According to the same data, an estimated 414,000 adolescents ages 12 to 17 had an AUD.1

-How Many People Die From Alcohol-Related Causes?
+How Many People Die from Alcohol-Related Causes?

 Alcohol is a significant cause of death in the U.S. According to the Centers for Disease Control and Prevention (CDC), more than 95,000 people die every year due to alcohol-related causes.
 That’s an average of 261 deaths per day.3 NIAAA reports that alcohol-related deaths are on the rise.
 The most recent statistics from NIAAA indicate that alcohol-related deaths increased from 35,914 in 1999 to 72,558 in 2017.4